ldawkes26/DIDistressRadar/README.md

 weighted-rotation design, not what's built here, say so if that's actually what you need.

+## Prioritizing LSE-listed (FTSE All-Share proxy) companies

+FTSE Russell's actual index membership wasn't something I could pull automatically with confidence, their factsheet is only refreshed within ~2 months of each quarterly review and I couldn't verify their terms permit scripted downloading.
+Instead, this uses LSE's own Issuer List (manually downloaded from londonstockexchange.com/reports?tab=issuers, no stable automatable URL was found there either, the page is a JavaScript app) as a proxy:
+Main Market listing, filtered to UK-incorporated companies only, since only those have Companies House numbers.
+From the July 2026 list this gave 649 companies, close to FTSE All-Share's real ~600-640 constituent count, a reasonable but not exact stand-in.
+It excludes 253 Main Market companies incorporated in Guernsey, Jersey, BVI, Bermuda, and similar jurisdictions, common for investment trusts and REITs, that genuinely can't be checked against Companies House at all.

+**This is a manual, periodic process, not automated in the GitHub Actions workflow**, since the source file has to be downloaded by
+hand:

+1. Download the current Issuer List from londonstockexchange.com/reports?tab=issuers, save it as `data/lse_issuer_list.xlsx`
+2. Run `python lse_priority.py`, this calls the Companies House search API (~650 calls, a few minutes) to match each issuer name to a company number, writing `data/lse_priority_companies.csv`
+3. Check the `needs_review` rows in that output.
+Matching works by normalizing both names (uppercase, strip PLC/LIMITED/LTD suffixes) and requiring an exact match, anything that didn't match exactly falls back to the top search result but is flagged, not auto-trusted, since a wrong match means checking the wrong company entirely. `main.py` only includes `exact` matches by default.
+4. Commit the resulting `data/lse_priority_companies.csv`, main.py
+   picks it up automatically from there, treated like `watchlist.csv`: always fully checked every run, no batching, no cap.

+There's no fixed refresh schedule for this, LSE's issuer list doesn't change daily.
+Re-run the two steps above whenever you want to refresh it, quarterly is probably reasonable given how infrequently constituent lists change in practice.

 ## Setup

 Unchanged: `CH_API_KEY` as a repository secret, `watchlist.csv` for